Sterling Hall bombing: Army Mathematics Research Center

 The money to build a home for AMRC came from the Wisconsin Alumni Research Foundation (WARF) in 1955.
 Their money built a 6-floor addition to Sterling Hall.
 In the contract to work at the facility, it was required that mathematicians spend at least half their time on U.S. Army research.

 Rosser publicly minimized any military role of the center and implied that AMRC pursued mathematics, including both pure and applied mathematics.
 The University of Wisconsin student newspaper, The Daily Cardinal, obtained and published quarterly reports that AMRC submitted to the Army.
-The Cardinal published a series of investigative articles making a convincing case that AMRC was pursuing research that was directly pursuant to specific U.S. Department of Defense requests, and relevant to counterinsurgency operations in Vietnam.
+The Cardinal published a series of investigative articles making a convincing case that AMRC was pursuing research that was directly pursuant to specific United States Department of Defense requests, and relevant to counterinsurgency operations in Vietnam.
 AMRC became a magnet for demonstrations, in which protesters chanted "U.S. out of Vietnam!
 Smash Army Math!"

 The Army Mathematics Research Center was phased out by the Department of Defense at the end of the 1970 fiscal year.

-The bombers
+Bombers and suspected bomber

-The bombers were Karleton "Karl" Armstrong, Dwight Armstrong, David Fine, and Leo Burt.
+The bombers were Karleton Armstrong, Dwight Armstrong, David Fine, and allegedly Leo Burt.
 They called themselves the "New Year's Gang", a name which was derived from an exploit on New Year's Eve 1969.
 In that earlier attack, Dwight and Karl, with Karl's girlfriend, Lynn Schultz (who drove the getaway car), stole a small plane from Morey Field in Middleton.
 Dwight and Karl dropped homemade explosives on the Badger Army Ammunition Plant, but the explosives failed to detonate.
 They successfully landed the plane at another airport and escaped.

-Before the Sterling Hall bombing, Karl had committed several other acts with anti-war motivations, including setting fire to a ROTC installation at the University of Wisconsin Armory and Gymnasium (the Red Gym) and one meant for the state Selective Service headquarters which instead held the University of Wisconsin Primate Research Center.
-Karl also attempted to plant explosives at a Prairie du Sac electrical substation that supplied power to the ammunition plant, but was frightened off by the night watchman.